Unsteady dynamics of a classical particle-wave entity: Dynamics in the irregular walking regime

 \section{Dynamics in the irregular walking regime}

 In the irregular walking regime of the $(\kappa,\beta)$ parameter space, we observe that the position-time trajectory of the droplet resembles a random-walk-like motion for both the Bessel and the sinusoidal wave form.
 To explore this in more detail, we investigate the velocity time series of the droplet undergoing irregular walking.
 The velocity time series, the phase space dynamics in $(v_d,\dot{v}_d)$ space and the 1D return map of the maxima of the absolute velocity for typical parameter values for a sinusoidal wave form and a Bessel wave form are shown in Figs.~\ref{fig: chaos}(a) and (b) respectively.
 The velocity time series has two distinct features: (i) oscillations that correspond to speed oscillations in the walking direction and (ii) flip-flop behavior that corresponds to the reversal of the walking direction.
 The projection of the dynamics into the $(v_d,\dot{v}_d)$ phase plane reveals the underlying chaotic attractor.
-A plot of the maximum speed $|v_{n+1}|$ on oscillation $n+1$ versus the maximum speed $|v_n|$ on the previous oscillation $n$ generates a cusp map~\citep{beck_schogl_1993}.
+A plot of the maximum speed $|v_{n+1}|$ on oscillation $n+1$ versus the maximum speed $|v_n|$ on the previous oscillation $n$ generates a cusp map~\citep{beck_schogl_1993,Balakrishnan2020}. {A discussion comparing the chaotic dynamics of the sinusoidal and Bessel pilot-wave systems can be found in the supplemental material of \citet{Durey2020lorenz}.}

 To understand how the droplet's dynamics change in the parameter space, we have explored the velocity time series using a sinusoidal wave form as a function of the parameter $\beta$, by fixing $\kappa$.
 Figure~\ref{fig: chaos3}(a) shows the velocity bifurcation diagram where the maxima and minima $v_n$ in the velocity time series are plotted against the parameter $\beta$, revealing regions of periodic and chaotic dynamics.
 Figure~\ref{fig: chaos3}(b)-(e) shows the velocity time series and the 1D map of consecutive speed maxima at different $\beta$ values.
 At low $\beta$, near the onset of the unsteady regime, we find that this map has a single cusp-like structure.
-At large $\beta$, we see multiple cusps emerging in the map.
+At large $\beta$, we see multiple cusps emerging in the multi-valued map.
 Interspersed between the chaotic regimes are periodic regimes where the 1D map collapses to a compact region.
-For $\beta\gtrsim 330$, the droplet transitions from the chaotic regime to the oscillating-walker regime and remain in the oscillating-walker state till $\beta=500$.
+For $\beta\gtrsim 330$, the droplet transitions from the chaotic regime to the oscillating-walker regime and remains in the oscillating-walker state till $\beta=500$.

 The structures of the chaotic attractor and the cusp map for the sinusoidal wave form in Fig.~\ref{fig: chaos}(b) have striking resemblance to the attractor and the 1D return map of the Lorenz system~\citep{Sparrowbook}.
 Inspired by these similarities, we explore the connection between the two systems in the next section.